Deepak7781/FEM/1D Bar/Tapered Bar - Only Self Weight/question_and_solution.md

 # Tapered Bar - Only self weight

+## Explanation of problem 1 - same method for all the tapered bar sums with only self weight

 ## Problem

 For a tapered bar of uniform thickness t = 10 mm as shown in figure.
 Find the displacement at the nodes by forming